awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

                }
             }",

-            // Document_SOURCE is an S3 link to the job document
+            // JOB_DOCUMENT_SOURCE is an S3 link to the job document
-            // Document and document are optional but can't be both null.
+            // JOB_DOCUMENT and JOB_DOCUMENT_SOURCE are optional but can't be both null.
             "JOB_DOCUMENT_SOURCE": "https://s3.amazonaws.com/bucket-name/key",
             // optional:
             "EXECUTION_TIMEOUT": "300", // in seconds